Home Page

 not portray the Israelites leaving the city of Rameses as a

 single group (as Scripture indicates).
-In error they teach that
+In error they teach

-and finally assembled as a single unit in Succoth. ]
+Goshen and finally assembled as a single unit in Succoth. ]

-TIMING OF THE TWO PASSOVERS
+DATING OF THE TWO PASSOVERS

 Understanding the timing of the two Passovers is not possible without